DistJoin: A Decoupled Join Cardinality Estimator based on Adaptive Neural Predicate Modulation: Introduction

-\textbf{Addressing Challenge 3:} We introduce the Adaptive Neural Predicate Modulation (ANPM) model, extending our previous work in Duet~\cite{Duet}.
+To address the last challenge, we propose the Adaptive Neural Predicate Modulation (ANPM) model, extending our previous work in Duet~\cite{Duet}.
 ANPM employs HyperNetworks and low-rank techniques to generate MLP models that modulate sub-column information into the logits predicted by autoregressive models.
-The ANPM model addresses three critical aspects: \begin{enumerate}[label=\alph*)] \item Adapting the lossless column factorization technique~\cite{NeuroCard} to Duet's framework. \item Effectively reconstructing original column distributions. \item Addressing MADE model limitations~\cite{MADE, Naru}, specifically: (1) insufficient fitting capability for the first column due to its input-independent nature, and (2) difficulty in adapting to skewed distributions. \end{enumerate} These advancements enable fast and accurate single-table selectivity predictions, efficiently supporting \textit{selectivity-based join cardinality inference} of DistJoin.
+The ANPM model addresses three critical aspects to provide support for DistJoin's decoupled join cardinality estimation: \begin{enumerate}[label=\alph*)] \item Adapting the lossless column factorization technique~\cite{NeuroCard} to Duet's framework. \item Effectively reconstructing original column distributions. \item Addressing MADE model limitations~\cite{MADE, Naru}, specifically: (1) insufficient fitting capability for the first column due to its input-independent nature, and (2) difficulty in adapting to skewed distributions. \end{enumerate}

-\textbf{Addressing Challenge 4:} We propose a \textit{selectivity-based join cardinality inference} approach to mitigate variance accumulation.
-Instead of using join key counts, we utilize query selectivity on join schema results (e.g., $|T_i \Join T_j|$) and develop a fast, statistic-based method to compute true join schema cardinality $card_{J(\mathcal{T})}$.
-Experimental results demonstrate significant accuracy improvements with this approach.